vikrambhatt1405/vikrambhatt1405.github.io/index.md

 Hi, I am a post graduate student at Department of Computational and Data Sciences, Indian Institute of Scicences.
-Prior to admission in IISc, I finished my graduation in Integrated M.Sc.Physics(5yrs) in Indian Institute of Technology, Kharagpur.
-My research is focused on Graph Theory and Spectral Partitions.
+Prior to admission in IISc, I finished my graduation in Integrated M.Sc.Physics(5yrs) course at Indian Institute of Technology, Kharagpur.
+My current research is focused on Graph Theory and Spectral Partitions.
 During my stay in IISc, I have finished following courses(not necessarily in chronological order).

 - Machine Learning with Large Datasets
 - Machine Learning for Signal Processing